Career Opportunities Frequently Asked Questions

 The 100-question multiple-choice written test covers reading and writing skills at a high school level.
 Other sections include decision making, reading comprehension and checking ability.

 When do I find out if I was successful in passing the test?

 The City of San Diego testing center administrators will inform you when and how you will be notified on the day of the written exam.
 The test is strictly pass/fail, and applicants are not rated according to test scores.
-If an applicant passes this test, the results are good only for the City of San Diego; and the City does not accept other agencies passing test scores.
+If an applicant passes this test, the results are good only for the City of San Diego for two years; and the City does not accept other agencies passing test scores.